haenah/os-pa5/README.md

 You need to prepare and submit the design document (in a single PDF file) for your implementation.
 Your design document should include the followings:

 * Brief summary of modifications you have made
-* How do you get the page fault?
+* How do you receive the page fault?
 * How do you implement code segment sharing?
-* How do you implement copy-on-write?
+* How do you implement copy-on-write on data/stack/heap segment?
 * When is a page frame freed and how?
 * Other things you have considered in your implementation